Cray-HPE/docs-csm/troubleshooting/debugging_with_hms_pprof_images.md

     ```

 1. Once all of the pods have been restarted, `pprof` profiles may be
 gathered.
-However, it may take time for performance issues or resoure
+However, it may take time for performance issues or resource
 leaks to recur.
 HPE Support will communicate how long to wait before
-gathing any profiles.
+gathering any profiles.

 ### Possibly Scale Down Replicas